History of the Alford Craft Market

 The Christmas Markets began, in the Corn Exchange in Alford in the winter of 1976.

 The area around Alford quickly became famous for its varied wealth of crafts, and its reputation is still carried on.
 This is promoted by the addition to the programme of the Working Crafts Weekend, which has highlighted a wide variety of crafts, such as writing paper making, beekeeping, cake decorating and of course, the very successful "Forge-In' run with the co-operation of the British Artist Blacksmiths Association.
 This weekend has left a permanent reminder in the shape of an archway in the grounds of the Alford Manor House, which is the site of the Bank Holiday Craft Markets, with the kind permission of the Alford Civic Trust.

 The Craft Market is run by a committee of craftsmen, and is entirely non-profit making.
 It is run to promote craft work in the area of Lincolnshire and to provide an outlet for traditional and contemporary crafts.

 Before anyone can sell their goods on the Market they are selected by a committee of established craftspeople, who are looking for high quality work.
 Preference is given to those who live in Lincolnshire, although some of the craftworkers do come from surrounding counties.

-Entrance to all the Craft Markets is free, although you are encouraged to make a donation which will help to pay for the advertising and the entertainment which is provided.
+Entrance to all the Craft Markets is free, although you are encouraged to make a donation which will help to pay for the demonstrations of crafts and the entertainment which is provided.